6371 Transnational Investment Law and Arbitration - CARDENAS- 22833

 Course Areas: Energy, Natural Resources and Environmental Law

-Course Outline: The Transnational Investment Law and Arbitration course provides to JD and LLM students, the tools to understand and to perform complex transnational transactions in a globalized economy.
-The course covers the transnational regulation that governs long-term investments in transnational in different sectors of the economy such as oil and gas, mining, power, renewable energy, nuclear, international construction projects and housing.
+Course Outline: The Transnational Investment Law and Arbitration course provides to JD and LLM students, the tools to understand and to perform complex transnational investment transactions in a globalized economy.
+The course covers the transnational regulation that governs long-term investments in different sectors of the global economy such as oil and gas, mining, power, renewable energy, nuclear, international construction projects and housing.

 Therefore, for students looking to build a career path in the field of transnational business transactions, this class offers a focus on the legal practice of investment projects involving investors, corporations and national governments.
-Additionally, this course features special training on the interconnection of sources of law such as investment contracts, investment treaties, industry practices, national regulations and arbitration awards and decisions, and provides an overview of the transnational legal practice in a globalized economy.
+Additionally, this course features special training on the interaction between sources of law such as investment contracts, investment treaties, industry practices, national regulations, and arbitration awards and decisions, and provides an overview of the current transnational legal practice in a globalized economy.

 This course features:

 1) An overview of international investment arbitration: history and statistics.